Error Handling

 AI's Understanding Process:

-description, find it's a "parameter error" - Identify problem field is
+descriptionand finds it's a "parameter error" - Identifies the problem field as

-naem - See suggestion "check if field name is spelled correctly"
+naem - Sees the suggestion "check if the field name is spelled correctly"

-naemmight be a spelling error forname - Automatically fix code
+naemmight be a typo forname - Automatically fixes the code

 // After AI auto-fix